BitBagCommerce/SyliusCatalogPlugin/doc/installation.md

 To display catalogs in product details You need to override product details template, for example with template provided as a part of test application in
 `vendor/bitbag/catalog-plugin/tests/Application/templates/bundles/SyliusShopBundle/Product/show.html.twig`

+If you want to create your own template for catalog, you have to create them in `templates/bundles/BitBagSyliusCatalogPlugin/Catalog/Templates`.
+The default one is in `vendor/bitbag/catalog-plugin/src/Resources/views/Catalog/Templates/default.html.twig`.
+You can simply override this, if you create `default.html.twig` file in above directory.
+Name of file is name of template which you see at admin panel.

 Finish the installation by updating the database schema and installing assets:
 ```
 $ symfony console doctrine:migrations:diff